Despite global headwinds, Chinese hardware startups remain to take on the world – TechCrunch

 Prospects for hardware makers were looking bright until two years ago when the Trump administration began setting trade barriers on China.
 Relations between the two countries have been deteriorating over a series of flashpoint events, from Beijing’s policy on Hong Kong to the coronavirus pandemic.

-Chinese entrepreneurs don’t expect relationships between the countries to warm up anytime soon, but many do believe the new office will make “less erratic” and “more rational” policy decisions, according to conversations TechCrunch had with seven Chinese hardware startups.
+Chinese entrepreneurs don’t expect relationships between the countries to warm up anytime soon, but many do believe the new administration will make “less erratic” and “more rational” policy decisions, according to conversations TechCrunch had with seven Chinese hardware startups.
 Chinese tech businesses, big or small, are adapting swiftly in the new era of U.S.-China competition as they continue to woo overseas customers.

 Designed in China